serp-spider/documentation/docs/about/migration/from-v0_1-to-v0_2.md

 ## Request Builder

 Being said in the previous paragraph, serps does not provide a PSR-7 implementation anymore.
+Until now we forced the users to use zend-diactoros, now the choice of the PSR-7 implementation will be up to the user.
 The goal was to let user choose what implementation to depend on.
 To make it worth serps now provides a request builder that will automatically detect what package is installed in your dependencies and create a request object for you: